groupby/elements-view/packages/web-components/@sfx/autocomplete/README.md

 ## Customizations

-Autocomplete allows for an optional title (string value), which populates inside an h3.
-View fourth Storybook story for demonstration of functionality.
+Autocomplete allows for an optional title, which populates inside an `<h3>` tag.
+View the fourth Storybook story for a demonstration of its functionality.
 All other customizations will be inherited from SAYT.

 ## Testing

-The test suite for this component is contained in /packages/web-components/@sfx/autocomplete/test.
+The test suite for this component is contained in the `test` directory.
 To run the tests, navigate to this folder and use one of the following commands based on the desired testing flow:

 - To run the tests once: